1 min read

 Google Doc makeover shows a downside to cloud apps

-There’s been a similar user interface design change for Google Spreadsheets.
+There’s been a similar user interface change for Google Spreadsheets.
+It's the kind of thing software companies sometimes describe as their "design language" or some similar form of word.

 Less colour

-Colours have gone from the icons and most other onscreen elements.
 The menu bar text font is now clearer and easier to read.
 The unnecessary Google Docs logo has gone and there are new scroll bars.
 Google added a new collaborate menu item.
-Finding your way around is easier.
+Finding your way around the app is easier.

 Cloud application problem